 - Protein: 2 grams

-Kalamata olives are healthy when consumed in moderation, but it’s important to remember that, like all olives, they’re high in sodium.
-Having too much sodium in your diet forces your heart to work harder to do its job and can lead to conditions that include congestive heart failure and kidney disease.
-Limit your portions of olives, as well as processed foods, and try to keep your sodium intake at or below 2300 milligrams each day.
+Kalamata olives are healthy when eaten in moderation, but it’s important to remember that, like all olives, they’re high in sodium.
+For a person who eats 2,000 calories per day, one serving has about 13% of your daily recommended limit of sodium.
+Having too much sodium in your diet forces your heart to work harder to do its job and can lead to conditions such as congestive heart failure and kidney disease.
+Limit yourself to a maximum of one serving of olives per day, and try to keep your sodium intake at or below 2,300 milligrams each day.

 How to Prepare Kalamata Olives

-Kalamata olives are only grown in the Mediterranean, so it should come as no surprise that they’re often called for specifically in Mediterranean-style dishes.
+Kalamata olives originated in the Mediterranean, so it should come as no surprise that they’re often required in Mediterranean-style dishes.

 Here are some ways you can add kalamata olives to your diet: